FedDebug: Systematic Debugging for Federated Learning Applications: Background and Motivation

-\textbf{Limitations for FL Debugging.} After noticing an increase in {\em training loss}, the developer must investigate the root cause, as misdiagnosis can lead to ill-treatment.
-To debug the FL application at this scale, the developer starts manually inspection of the collected logs such as global model weights, shared local models from hospitals, response/training time of each hospital, at the central server.
-Due to patient's privacy, the hospitals refrain from sharing their labelled training data, which is critical for correctly evaluating the quality of a model and thus essential for localizing the faulty round and model.
-Even if she can find the problematic round, she cannot isolate the hospital(s) responsible for affecting the global model without test data.
-One option is cross validating each client's model by requesting that other clients test the model on their local data.
+{\textit{\textbf{Challenges of FL Debugging.}} After noticing an increase in training loss, the developer must investigate the root cause, as misdiagnosis from medical imaging can lead to ill treatment.
+To debug the FL application at this scale, the developer begins by manually inspecting various collected logs at the central server, including the global model weights, shared local models from hospitals, and the response and training time of each hospital.
+Due to patient privacy, the hospitals refrain from sharing their labeled training data, which is critical for correctly evaluating the quality of a model and thus essential for localizing the faulty round and model.
+Even if the developer finds the problematic round, she cannot isolate the hospital(s) responsible for affecting the global model without test data.
+One option is cross-validating each client's model by requesting that the other clients test the model on their local data.
 This is prohibited in practice, as it adds computational burden on clients (\eg edge devices) and can potentially cause data privacy violation.
 Lastly, statically inspecting hospitals' models does not provide any meaningful information.
-Without any debugging techniques at her disposal, she resorts to using guesswork to identify the hospital with noisy labels (\ie faulty client).
+Without any debugging techniques at her disposal, she resorts to using guesswork to identify the hospital with noisy labels.